colinta/StrangeCase/README.rst

 1.a - Configuration
 ~~~~~~~~~~~~~~~~~~~

-When you run StrangeCase, it immediately starts building a config object.
-This
+When you run StrangeCase, it starts building a config object, a dictionary
+(actually an instance of ``ConfigDict``, which extends ``dict``).
+This object
-object will be used throughout the generation of your site, so it is important
+(and clones of it) will be used throughout the generation of your site, so it is
-to understand what it does, and how you control it.
+important to understand what it does, and how you control it.

 First, ``strange_case_config.py`` establishes the initial defaults.
 Look at
 that file, or read about the defaults below.
 Next, the project config file is